 - Where environmentally appropriate, create a 'Natural and sustainable housing' permit framework to allow for tiny houses, off-grid houses, and houses built from natural methods

 Housing is a fundamental need and human right.

 Dearer residential property and land does not create national wealth.
 It simply creates a society of haves and have-nots, increases the cost of living and doing business, and retards the capacity of individuals, families and banks to invest in wealth-generating small businesses and other economic enterprises.
 This collectively starves the broader Australian economy of capital.

-Importantly, we have a one-off opportunity to stabilise Australia’s population, and still ensure a sustainable housing industry with healthy construction opportunities over several decades.
+Importantly, we have a one-off opportunity to greatly lower population growth / demand, and still ensure a sustainable housing industry with healthy construction opportunities over several decades.
 But we must act now if we are to transition the construction industry to a sustainable footing.

 Further, an ageing population is also an economic opportunity for housing construction, estimated to require an increase in one-person households in NSW alone of around 70 per cent, or 260,000, by 2040.
 That would extrapolate to another 1 million homes nationally.